 It’s Not Just Chaos and Mayhem, You Know!

 What is roller derby?
 The answer is deceptively simple: an extreme race on eight wheels.
 But the reality is much more complex.
-Far from the pro wrestling-style drama of days of yore, today’s roller derby is a completely un-choreographed sport that’s making a powerful grassroots comeback.
+Far from the pro wrestling-style drama of days of yore, today’s roller derby is a completely un-choreographed sport that is making a powerful grassroots comeback.
 It’s a unique chance for athletes to play both offense and defense simultaneously, dishing out bruises and unabashed athleticism with every lap.
-Every colorful name and unique costume covers a woman who has learned to exhibit speed, agility, endurance, teamwork, and heart.
-And every Denver Roller Derby member is both a skater, a community servant and an entrepreneur.
+Every colorful name and unique costume covers a skater who has learned to exhibit speed, agility, endurance, teamwork, and heart.
+And every Denver Roller Derby member is a skater, a community servant and an entrepreneur.

 Here’s a quick and dirty guide to the game of roller derby:

 The Bout: The big game.
 Every bout consists of two thirty-minute periods and is packed full of chaotic fun.

 The Jam: Each period is split up into “jams,” which can last up to two minutes.
 Only five players from each team may be on the track at a time.
-One pivot and three blockers from each team make up a pack and may stand anywhere in front of the jam line.
+One pivot and three blockers from each team make up a pack and may stand between the pivot line and the jammer line.
 One jammer from each team lines up behind the jammer line.
 The jam starts when the ref blows the whistle.

 The Score: Scoring begins when the jammers pass the pack for the second time, accruing one point per opposing team member passed legally.
 Blockers play offense and defense simultaneously, blocking the opposing jammer while helping their own jammer score.